 We’d talk about all things food and she’d tell me about her childhood, learnings and lessons for life.
 We still do this now, almost 25 years and hundreds of cakes later.

 You’ll be pleased to know that after years of testing and more cake fails than I can count, we did finally nail the perfect eggless vanilla cake recipe.
 Here it is, in cupcake form, ready to see in my 30th birthday this month.
 Yep, I’m T-H-I-R-T-Y now.
-And a mum to the most lovely little boy.
-How times have changed since starting this blog as a carefree, party-loving twenty year-old student.

 My eggless vanilla birthday cupcakes are light, white, fluffy and super moist with lots of vanilla flavour.
 I’ve baked sprinkles into the sponge because there’s nothing more exciting than funfetti.
 It just screams, “Happy Birthday!” and I’d have freaked for these cakes when I was a kid.